IRicTheCoder/ViktorsDiskoveries/.github/ISSUE_TEMPLATE/area_suggestion.md

 # New Area Suggestion

-**NOTE: If you wish to present more than one area in this suggestion write each one in a comment and use the following structure**
+[[comment:]]NOTE: If you wish to present more than one area in this suggestion write each one in a comment and use the following structure**

 ## What will this area look like?
 *A clear and concise description of what this area will look like*